jrconway3/lt-maker/docs/source/guides/skill_item_tutorials/Conditional-Passives-I.md

 	16 - game.turncount if game.turncount <= 15 else 0

+or

+	max(0, 16 - game.turncount)

-Our skill should end up like this.
+Either one will work.
+Our skill should end up like this:

 ![2_8](./images/Conditional-Passives-I/2_8.png)

 One important thing to know about **Dynamic Components** is that they won't be displayed in on the **unit information window** when inspected.
-They are only added once the game calculates the an attack.
+They are only added once the game calculates the attack.
 You need to declare an attack in order to see the stats change.
 There's no need to execute it however.

 ![2_9](./images/Conditional-Passives-I/2_9.png)